ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 The imputation marker must be one of the following:

 * fir = Forwards imputation from response
-* fir = Forwards imputation from construction
+* fic = Forwards imputation from construction
 * fimc = Forwards imputation from manual construction
 * bir = Backwards imputation
 * c = Construction imputation from auxiliary variable